1 / 10

 Refinement and noise levels

-If you’re after luxury, we’d recommend the six-speed automatic gearbox which takes a lot of the chore out of driving.
+If you’re after luxury, we’d recommend the six-speed automatic gearbox with the Mazda CX-30 which takes a lot of the chore out of driving.
 It’s a traditional torque-converter transmission which, in plain English, means it should be more reliable than complicated dual-clutch systems (i.e. those used in Volkswagen Group rivals).
 It’s fast enough to respond and provides pretty seamless gear changes.

 Don’t dismiss the manual, though.
 It provides the most satisfying gear change in a car of this type, with a direct throw and a light enough clutch.
 That’s good news as the sluggish engines mean you’ll be changing gear a lot.

 The fact that the engines need to be worked hard does impact refinement, especially with the Skyactiv-X which provides a strange diesel-like clatter in the mid-range.
 That said, they’re much quieter than noisy three-cylinder alternatives which are often described euphemistically as ‘characterful’.